mrandreastoth/AmigaStyleDemo/README.md

 # AmigaStyleDemo
-A classic [Amiga](https://en.wikipedia.org/wiki/Amiga)-style sine text scroller with [copper bars](https://en.wikipedia.org/wiki/Raster_bar) in C#.
+A classic [Amiga](https://en.wikipedia.org/wiki/Amiga)-style sine text scroller with [copper bars](https://en.wikipedia.org/wiki/Raster_bar) initially developed in C# and ported to HTML/JavaScript.

 All the code was generated using OpenAI's ChatGPT 4.0 classic model using an interactive chat.
 No code was ever manually edited.

-*NOTE: The sine scroller suffers from a common issue with generated since scrollers i.e., the individual characters are not orientated the way one would expect them to be for the effect to be "correct".*
+*NOTE: The sine scroller suffers from a common issue with generated sine scrollers i.e., the individual characters are not oriented the way one would expect them to be for the effect to be "correct".*

+## Live Demo
+Check out the live demo of the AmigaStyleDemo [here](https://mrandreastoth.github.io/AmigaStyleDemo/).

 ### Summary of Major Steps in the Iterative Development Process